The price of homogeneity is polynomial: Capturing a rainbow in the middle row

 Let $q$, $m$, and $n$ be positive integers with $n$ being even, let $(G,\chi)$ be a $q$-colorful graph, and let $M$ be an $(n \times m)$-mesh such that $P_1, \ldots , P_n$ are the horizontal paths of $M$ and $Q_1, \ldots , Q_m$ are the vertical paths of $M$.
 Further, for each $i \in [m-1]$, let $C_i$ be the unique cycle in $Q_i \cup Q_{i+1} \cup P_{\frac{m}{2}} \cup P_{\frac{m}{2}+1}$ and let $M$ be flat witnessed by the rendition $\rho$, with $H$ being the compass of $M$ with respect to $\rho$.
 Then we say that $M$ has a \emph{rainbow middle row}, if we have $\chi(H) = \chi(H_i)$ for all $i \in [m-1]$, where $H_i$ is the compass of $C_i$ with respect to $\rho$.
 See \zcref{fig:rainbowmesh} for an example of a $(10 \times 12)$-mesh with a rainbow middle row.

-Note that a mesh with a rainbow middle row is not necessarily uniform.
-However, as we will see in the next section, it is fairly easy to derive a slightly smaller uniform mesh using all the same colours and thus, finding a rainbow middle row is the last big step we need to take towards our main theorem.
+Note that a mesh with a rainbow middle row is not necessarily homogeneous.
+However, as we will see in the next section, it is fairly easy to derive a slightly smaller homogeneous mesh using all the same colours and thus, finding a rainbow middle row is the last big step we need to take towards our main theorem.

 Before we prove that we can find such a mesh, we introduce one more function:

 Due to the length of the following proof, we want to point out that the explanation at the beginning of it, together with the illustrations provided should serve to explain all necessary details to convince the reader that our construction produces the desired outcome.
 The technical arguments provided are mainly there for the sake of completeness.